swcarpentry/managing-research-software-projects/_episodes/01-intro.md

     *   Version control - ditto
     *   Build and test tools - often the only one on their team doing any of this
     *   Performance analysis and tuning - ditto
+    *   Packaging and deployment - ditto (and then some)
     *   Software lifecycle management - often de facto process owners
         *   What needs to be done?
         *   Why?